mkstephenson/Geometric-Shapes-with-Win2D/README.md

 # Geometric-Shapes-with-Win2D
-Since school I have been fascinated with the geometric shapes called mystic roses.
-Here I've created a UWP app which will generate them.
+Since school I have been fascinated with complex geometric shapes.
+Here I've created UWP apps which will generate some of them.